elcuervo/minimail/README.md

 It's not an email client for everyone just for people who value their time and content over noise.

-## But my grandma does not read Markdown and his Hotmail account it's now called Live and...
+## But my grandma does not read Markdown and her Hotmail account it's now called Live and...

 Sorry.
 There's a gazillion other email clients out there.